web-native/docs/chtml-d/v1/installation.md

     init();
     ```

-## Server-Side Usage
+## Server-Side Initialization

-CHTML can be polyfilled on DOM instances created on the server with a library like [jsdom](https://github.com/jsdom/jsdom).
-In this case, the `window` object in the examples above will be the `window` object of the jsdom instance.
+Here is how CHTML could be initialized on DOM instances created on the server with a library like [jsdom](https://github.com/jsdom/jsdom) (using the `window` object from the DOM instance.)

 ```js